 - Staff responsibilities must be clearly defined and agreed upon.
 The Group Leader (i.e. the teacher in charge) has ultimate responsibility for the organisation of the trip.
 Staff must ensure the wellbeing and safety of all pupils.
 Pupils must be supervised by staff or responsible adults at all times. - A senior member of staff must be 'on call' during the visit.
 The senior staff member must also have a list of names and addresses of all participating in the visit. - The Group Leader (i.e. the teacher in charge) is responsible for ensuring any medication needed by the children is taken on all school trips.
 All medication must be labelled with the child's name.
-The teacher in charge should carry any medication needed for all children in Nursery, Reception and Years 1 & 2 in their class First Aid bags. - Suitable transport arrangements should be made as soon as possible and discussed as necessary with the headmistress or the EVC. - Teachers in charge must be familiar with the emergency procedures. - NB the Group Leader (i.e. the teacher in charge) remains responsible for pupils even when not in direct contact with them. - If you are accompanying a class to the swimming pool ensure you are familiar with the swimming pool's emergency action plan.
+The teacher in charge should carry any medication needed in their class First Aid bags. - Suitable transport arrangements should be made as soon as possible and discussed as necessary with the headmistress. - Teachers in charge must be familiar with the emergency procedures. - NB the Group Leader (i.e. the teacher in charge) remains responsible for pupils even when not in direct contact with them. - If you are accompanying a class to the swimming pool ensure you are familiar with the swimming pool's emergency action plan.